TornadoMC2/tornadoaudio/src/blog/posts/2025-11-metric-ab-review.md

 ---
-title: "Plugin Review: The Tool I Can't Mix Without (Plugin Alliance Metric AB)"
+title: "Plugin Review: Plugin Alliance Metric AB"
 date: "2025-11-11"
 author: "Hunter Johanson"
 excerpt: "An essential review of the Plugin Alliance Metric AB and why it's a non-negotiable tool for professional mixing and mastering at Tornado Audio."